 In addition to the iconic styling, and the audio experience that the packaging provides, these drones are laser battle capable.
 Up to 12 pilots can partake in an aerial laser battle at speeds up to 35mph.

 Check out the Star Wars drones for $199.99 today.

 That is all we have for you on our list of great drones for children.
-Do keep in mind that there are many great drones out there for all skill levels, we did not get to highlight a Hubsan quadcopter on this list either, they’re usually a safe bet for children’s drones, see more on them in our Cheap Drones guide and in our Best drones for beginners guide.
+Do keep in mind that there are many great drones out there for all skill levels, we only mentioned one Hubsan quadcopter on this list, they have many more fliers that would be great for children.
+See more on them in our Cheap Drones guide and in our Best drones for beginners guide.